TactigonTeam/Intermediate-Codes/BLE_Client_Apps/Android/readme.md

 # BLE_Client_Apps (Android)

-This is a very simple Android application written with Processing to communicate with the Tactigon board
+This is a very simple Android application written with Processing to communicate with the Tactigon board.

 ## Getting started